vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 shortly after I got up till a little after noon.
 It was too hot in the afternoon, so I ended up skipping jogging and other exercise for the day.

+## 2024-09-26: skipping of jogging due to hectic morning

+On 2024-09-26, I skipped jogging due to a hectic morning.
+This was more a self-inflicted hecticness in the beginning, but at some point I got into meetings.
+Instead of going out jogging really late, I decided to skip, since I was generally behind on other stuff as well.

+I did do the pre-jogging exercises (hand gripper, vocal note hold, standing on one leg, standing on toes).